BrianCollet/Azure-Logic-App-DevOps-CI-CD-Guide/README.md

 3. **Define Variables**: Update environment-specific variables in the parameter files.
 4. **Run the Pipeline**: Trigger the appropriate pipeline to provision resources and deploy the Logic App.

+## Don't Know Where to Start?

+I recommend starting with the [Basic-Demo in Standard](./Standard/Basic-Demo/README.md).
+This example provides a simple and clear introduction to deploying Azure Logic Apps (Standard) using CI/CD pipelines.

 ## Repository Structure

 ```